(As Amended, May, 2019)

 ARTICLE IX – AMENDMENTS

-The Constitution may be amended at any membership meeting of the organization by two-thirds (2/3) of the Voting Members present and voting, provided that notice of the proposed amendment has been sent to all members in good standing at least four (4) weeks in advance of the meeting in the same manner as permitted for the notice of a membership meeting.
+The Constitution may be amended at any membership meeting of the organization by two-thirds (2/3) of the Voting Members present and voting, provided that notice of the proposed amendment has been sent to all Voting Members at least four (4) weeks in advance of the meeting in the same manner as permitted for the notice of a membership meeting.

 A Constitution and By-laws Review Committee shall be constituted at least every five (5) years to review the Constitution and recommend amendments, if any are deemed necessary.